As a user, I can use Katello to manage Python repositories

 We would love to see Katello add support for this new content type.
 I'd be happy to offer assistance if it is needed.

-#1 Updated by Eric Helms about 5 years ago
+#1 Updated by Eric Helms over 5 years ago

 - Category set to 91